JampaUchoa/PokemonGo-Dump/readme.md

             ]
 }
 ```
-This saves space compared to .csv and .sql files, due to not repeating the same values over and over, and uses a universal and easily parsable format (json).
+This saves space compared to .csv and .sql files, due to not repeating the same values over and over, and uses a universal and easily parseable format (.json).

 ### How to restore data